-My oldest daughter’s bedroom definitely has a beachy feel, so the fact that this hanging shelf has rope just adds to that nautical feel.
+My oldest daughter’s bedroom definitely has a beachy feel, so the fact that this hanging shelving has rope just adds to that nautical feel.
 You will not believe how easy this DIY project is!
 Literally it took us under 30 minutes from the time we walked out to the garage to look for a scrap piece of wood, until it was hanging on her wall!
 This is a project that if you have the tools – YOU can do this project!
 It’s a super cute way to get some extra storage, in this case for her faux succulents.

 I created a rustic, wooden swing shelf for above my bathtub a couple years ago.
 In that post I went into all the the details of how to make one of these great wall shelves.

 You need to select your wood.
 We went with pine for her shelf.
 I would recommend solid wood and not mdf.
 We used our miter saw to cut the 6″ board to a length of 12 inches.
 You can totally customize this to whatever size you want though.

 Drilling the holes for the rope.
 Once you pick the rope you will be using, you need to select a drill bit that is slightly larger than the thickness of your rope (so you can easily slide the rope through your drilled holes).
 You want to drill the holes about 1 inch in from the sides (you don’t want the wood to split).

 Once all the holes are drilled you want to give the board a good sanding.
 My daughter decided she wanted to leave her board natural, but if you wanted to paint or stain your shelf now would be the time to do that.